-On January 1, 2007, Targa contributed to us affiliated indebtedness related to the North Texas System of approximately \$904.5 million (including accrued interest at 10% per anum).
+On January 1, 2007, Targa contributed to us affiliated indebtedness related to the North Texas System of approximately \$904.5 million (including accrued interest of \$88.3 million computed at 10% per anum).
 The Partnership recorded approximately \$9.8 million in interest expense associated with this affiliated debt for the period from January 1, 2007 through February 13, 2007.
-On February 14, 2007, Targa contributed its interest in Targa North Texas GP, LLC and Targa North Texas LP to us.
+On February 14, 2007, Targa contributed its interest in Targa North Texas GP LLC and Targa North Texas LP to us.

-The following unaudited pro forma financial information for the three months ended March 31, 2007 between the Partnership and Targa is presented herein because the stated 10% interest rate in the formal debt arrangement is not indicative of prevailing external rates of interest including that incurred under our credit facility which is secured by substantially all of our assets.
-Proforma interest expense has been calculated by applying the weighted average interest rate of 6.9% that we incurred under our revolving credit facility to the intercompany debt balance for the period from January 1, 2007 to February 13, 2007.
+The stated 10% interest rate in the formal debt arrangement is not indicative of prevailing external rates of interest including that incurred under our credit facility which is secured by substantially all of our assets.
+On a pro forma basis, at prevailing interest rates the affiliated interest expense for the period from January 1, 2007 to February 13, 2007 would have been reduced by \$3.0 million.
+The pro forma interest expense adjustment has been calculated by applying the weighted average rate of 6.9% that we incurred under our revolving credit facility to the affiliate debt balance for the period from January 1, 2007 to February 13, 2007.